Trade/other name(s): Arzerra

 Why would this drug be used?

-This drug is used to treat chronic lymphocytic leukemia, usually when other treatments are no longer working.
+This drug is used to treat chronic lymphocytic leukemia.
 It is also being studied for use against other types of cancer and other conditions.

 How does this drug work?

 Ofatumumab is a type of immunotherapy known as a monoclonal antibody.
 A monoclonal antibody is a man-made version of an immune system protein that fits like a lock and key with a certain protein on the surface of cancer cells.

 Ofatumumab is designed to seek out and lock onto the CD20 receptor, which is found on B lymphocytes (B cells) in the body.
 This receptor is on some normal B cells and also on B cells that are cancerous, as in chronic lymphocytic leukemia.
 By attaching to the cells, ofatumumab tags the cells for destruction by the body’s immune system.

 Before taking this medicine